 - Services are delivered through local health departments, planned parenthood affiliates, hospitals, and private non-profit agencies.

 - Services provided include a general health assessment, screening, contraception, pregnancy detection, infertility services, client and community education, and follow-up and referral for problems for both females and males.

-Michigan Title X Family Planning Program Standards & Guidelines Manual, 2016 (Revised January 2016) (pdf)
+Michigan Title X Family Planning Program Standards & Guidelines Manual, 2016 (Revised: January 2016)

 Annual Health Care Plan Documents: